 Suppose the seal between the teeth and the filling breaks; food particles and bacteria that cause tooth decay can move between the worn filling and the teeth.
-Using a toothbrush or other means cannot easily remove these bacteria, and dental caries occur along or under the filling edges.
+A toothbrush or other means cannot easily remove these bacteria, and dental caries occurs along or under the filling edges.

-Also, teeth become brittle with age, small chips and fracture lines appear.
-These cracks and chip can quickly get dirty, and food particles can also get stuck between the cracks.
+Also, teeth become brittle with age, and small chips and fracture lines appear.
+These cracks and chips can quickly get dirty, and food particles can also get stuck between the cracks.
 Dental damage can also lead to tooth decay.

 A poorly fitted crown can lead to tooth decay.
 It is common for caries to develop underneath mistitled dental crowns due to an unnecessary space between bonding and tooth structure or breakdown in the seal.

 Undiagnosed and untreated caries can progress and infect the pulp (including the tooth nerve and blood supply), resulting in the need for root canal (endodontic) treatment.
 In the worst case, loss of teeth happens.